SatoMichi/Mahjong_in_Python/DevelopLog.md

 Trial for 麻雀 program using Python

 **2020/08/12**
+  * Checked socket will work for different computer
+  * Introduced multiProcess to the code for client become server too (main.py).
+  * Refactored game_client.py for main.py
+  * Refactored GameManager.py for main.py

+Sato

+**2020/08/12**
   * Updated some loop in GameManager.py for better efficiency
   * Changed GameManager.py, Player.py in Python_Socket_Ver for socket programming
   * Created game_client.py for running game on different Terminal(PC)